imyuvii/imyuvii-static/content/posts/mysql-import-export-large-databases.md

 draft: false
 categories: [mysql]
 tags: [	mysql, mysqldump]
+description: "This article contains information on mysql import, specifically large databases using command line.
+It also explain how to export database using mysqldump."
 ---

 When working with MySQL I often use tools like [PhpMyAdmin](/posts/install-phpmyadmin-on-centos/) or sequelPro, which is a nice GUI way to manipulate MySQL database.
 But it won’t work sometime while importing/exporting larger databases.
 So sometimes you need to do mysql import on the command line.